Rashomon Sets and Model Multiplicity in Federated Learning: Predictive Multiplicity Metrics

 Disagreement~\cite{KulynychDPMultiplicity} is defined using the notion of probability and quantifies the extent to which models within a Rashomon set yield divergent predictions on a given instance.
 Formally, it is defined as

-where $h_\bw, h_\bw'$ denote any two models in the Rashomon set.
+where $h_1, h_2$ denote any two models in the Rashomon set.
 This metric can be calculated in closed form over binary classifiers~\cite{KulynychDPMultiplicity}.
 Since this metric is defined for every datapoint $\bx_i$, its evaluation in FL is similar to one of the score-based metrics.
-Specifically, all clients compute $\mu(\bx_i)$ for each datapoint in their local data $\mathcal{D}_c$, then, in a naive implementation, they share all these results with the server.
-Since this direct sharing does not preserve the privacy of the client's data, Differential Privacy can be used on top of the local distributions before sharing the results with the server.
+Specifically, all clients compute $\mu(\bx_i)$ for each datapoint in their local data $\mathcal{D}_c$, then, in a naive implementation, they share all results with the server.
+Since this direct sharing does not preserve the privacy of client data, the methods described in Section~\ref{sec:privpres} can be used on top of the local distributions before sharing the results with the server.